Botanic Gardens (1896-1939)

 The cutting containing the station is open at either end of the platforms allowing light to enter and the station may be glimpsed below from above.

-To the east, the line ran under Great Western Road (Great Western Road Tunnel) to Kelvinbridge station and to the west it ran under the Botanic Gardens themselves (Botanic Gardens Tunnel) to Kirklee station.
+To the east, the line ran under Great Western Road (Great Western Road Tunnel, below the pipes of the Loch Katrine Aquaduct) to Kelvinbridge station and to the west it ran under the Botanic Gardens themselves (Botanic Gardens Tunnel) to Kirklee station.
 Great Western Road carried trams whose competition led to an early closure for the station in 1939.
 The line survived until 1964 and the building survived until a fire in 1970.

 There were no goods facilities here.

 Being fairly intact, the station is a popular urban exploration location, although the access to the railway tunnel is gated.
 It was used by the BBC for the daytime 'Garden Party' programme as a band venue in the late 1980s, early 1990s.